 9. Bernini’s Elephant

-Ancient Romans used elephants in the Punic Wars but they were not common in Rome during Bernini’s tie.
+Ancient Romans used elephants in the Punic Wars, but they were not common in Rome during Bernini’s tie.
 However, an elephant did visit Rome for the first time in more than 100 years in 1630 and it was most likely seen by Bernini.

 He was planning on creating an elephant statue elsewhere in Rome when an obelisk was uncovered by the friars of Santa Maria Sopra Minerva.
-The pope commissions Bernini to create a monument for the obelisk and the marble elephant became part of this.
+The pope commissioned Bernini to create a monument for the obelisk and the marble elephant became part of this.
 Strange but true!

 10. The Arch of Titus